dominicaq/cprogramming/README.md

 Passwords cracked: 100
 ```
 ## Mini Preprocessor
-Please note this is *not* a complete preprocessor.
-However it functions similary to one.
-This program will include any includes in a file so long as it can find it.
-If it can't be found or the include doesn't follow the required format the line will be left alone.
+This is not a complete preprocessor.
+This program will include any valid include paths given to it.
+If it can't be found or the include doesn't follow the required format the include line will be left alone.

-It can handle includes within includes, for a simple version use prep.c, for a more advanced version use mpp2.c.

 prep.c